 The Vice and Virtue of PageRank

 Let me tell you a story.
-In the beginning was PageRank, and it made Google the most powerful search engine.
+In the beginning, there was PageRank, and it made Google the most powerful search engine.

 Everything was great till PageRank stayed the secret sauce of Google's ranking mechanism and was talked about just in the research papers and technology pages.